Missouri Retail Sports Betting Now Live: A Complete Guide

 Retail vs Online Betting in Missouri

-Retail and online betting open the same day, so pick your lane or try out both.
+Retail and online betting have opened on the same day, so pick your lane or try out both.

 Retail sportsbooks give you a counter for questions, kiosks for speed, and a room full of fans when the game flips.
 The tradeoff is getting there and waiting your turn.
 For NFL Sundays or a Mizzou rivalry, aim early.